waku-org/specs/standards/application/privatev1.md

 # Background

-Pairwise encrypted messaging channels represent the foundational building block upon which modern secure communication systems are constructed.
-While end-to-end encrypted group chats and public channels dominate user-facing features and capture the majority of user attention, the underlying infrastructure enabling these complex communication patterns relies fundamentally on secure one-to-one communication primitives.
-Just as higher-level network protocols are built upon reliable transport primitives like TCP, sophisticated group communication systems depend on robust pairwise channels to function correctly and securely.
+Pairwise encrypted messaging channels represent the foundational building block of modern secure communication systems.
+While end-to-end encrypted group chats capture user attention, the underlying infrastructure that makes these systems possible relies (at least somewhat) on secure one-to-one communication primitives.
+Just as higher-level network protocols are built upon reliable transport primitives like TCP, sophisticated communication systems depend on robust pairwise channels to function correctly and securely.

 These channels serve purposes beyond simple content delivery.
 They transmit not only user-visible messages but also critical metadata, coordination signals, and state synchronization information between clients.
 This signaling capability makes pairwise channels essential infrastructure for distributed systems: key material distribution, membership updates, administrative actions, and protocol coordination all flow through these channels.
 While more sophisticated group communication strategies can achieve better efficiency at scale—particularly for broadcast-style communication patterns with many participants—they struggle to match the privacy and security properties that pairwise channels provide inherently.
 The fundamental asymmetry of two-party communication enables stronger guarantees: minimal metadata exposure, simpler key management, clearer authentication boundaries, and more straightforward security analysis.